bnyf/micronode-cloud/readme.txt

-micronode-cloud is the cloud services of micronode.js for edge-computing.
+Micronode-cloud is a cloud service of micronode.js for edge-computing.